chili-publish/grafx-documentation/docs/release-notes/index.md

 #### Improvements

-- Writing actions has been made easier with the introduction of helper functions
+- Writing actions has been made easier with the introduction of [helper functions](/CHILI-GraFx/concepts/helper-functions/)
-- Renamed triggers objects inside action script to be future proof (**this is a breaking change, please update your actions if you use e.g. triggers.changedVariable**)
+- Renamed triggers that are used inside the action script (**This is a breaking change!** Please update any action that uses triggers.changedVariable, triggers.changedFrame, etc.)
 - Improved error indications in the list of actions
 - Proper support for undo/redo of actions
 - Improved visual feedback on the canvas when an image is unable to load